See Your Aviation Safety Promotion Timeline

 - On-demand charter operators.

-When safety newsletters are published at operators with aviation SMS, it becomes very difficult to determine whether a particular "safety effect" occurred that can be directly attributed to the safety newsletter.
-It make take several months to measure a noticeable effect from safety newsletters.
+When safety newsletters are published by operators with aviation SMS, it becomes very difficult to determine whether a particular "safety effect" occurred that can be directly attributed to the safety newsletter.
+It makes take several months to measure the noticeable effect of safety newsletters.
 You will also need efficient data monitoring tools to collect statistical data to confirm any "safety effect."

 When companies have no way to measure the effectiveness of safety newsletter campaigns, then their willingness to devote resources to developing safety newsletters diminishes according to their ability to measure and monitor campaign activities.
 This is especially true for companies employing unsophisticated SMS data management strategies that use spreadsheets and paper to manage the SMS.

 Even operators that use an array of cobbled-together point solutions to manage SMS documentation requirements may have difficulty measuring and monitoring a safety newsletter's effectiveness.
 This is why integrated aviation SMS databases are more effective at managing SMS documentation.
 All SMS documentation is managed within a centralized data management platform.
 It is common for a complete SMS database to manage multiple, seemingly independent, but inter-related systems, including: